 The 0.9% net smelter return royalty granted to Sherpa is subject to a buyback at the Group's option.
-Details on the royalty buyback are provided in Note 18, "Royalty Buyback Liabilities".
+Details on the royalty buyback are provided in Note 24, "Capital commitments and contingent liabilities".

 The total cost of the Bridge Loan, including the estimated value of the share options and the Sherpa Royalty Buyback, was deferred and expensed over the two-year life of the loan on an effective interest basis.